 Both Phase 1 and 2 are planned to be near existing instructional buildings, thus taking advantage of this opportunity to expand the college's inventory of laboratory space for many programs that have outgrown their facilities.
-Phase 1 will house a new tutoring center, allowing for the expansion of this function and the repurposing of the existing Student Success Center tutoring space in the Physical Sciences Building into needed laboratories.
-The tutoring center will extend into an outdoor courtyard between Phase 1 and Phase 2.
+Phase 1 will house a new STEM Tutoring Center, allowing for the expansion of this function and the repurposing of the existing tutoring space in the Health Life Science Building into needed laboratories.
+The STEM Tutoring Center will extend into an outdoor courtyard between Phase 1 and Phase 2.